 These three themes, if identified and faithfully lived, can be a key to becoming the disciple and student you wish to become, and you can then come to discover your path.

 When have you been able to identify one of these themes in your life?
 Share your experiences in the comments below.

-Pathway Area Manager Mike Cordon and Pathway and Online Advising Manager, Steve Thomas presented this topic at the Pathway Missionary Conference at the BYU-Idaho campus in 2016.
+BYU-Pathway Area Manager Mike Cordon and BYU-Pathway Online Advising Manager Steve Thomas presented this topic at the BYU-Pathway Missionary Conference at the BYU-Idaho campus in 2016.